trueos/pcbsd/src-qt5/docs/support.rst

 Documentation Translation
 -------------------------

-Beginning with version 10.1.2, the source for the PC-BSD® Users Handbook is stored in the `PC-BSD® github repository <https://github.com/pcbsd/pcbsd/tree/master/src-qt5/docs>`_.
-This means that the the documentation and its translations can be built with the operating system and updates to this documentation can be automatically installed when the system is updated using :ref:`Update Manager`.
+Beginning with version 10.1.2, the source for the PC-BSD® Users Handbook has moved from the wiki and is now stored in the `PC-BSD® github repository <https://github.com/pcbsd/pcbsd/tree/master/src-qt5/docs>`_.
+This means that the documentation and any translations can be built with the operating system and updates to this documentation can be automatically installed when the system is updated using :ref:`Update Manager`.
 This has the added advantage of making sure that the installed version of the Handbook always matches the operating system version and that, as new features are added, that they are documented and appear as a local copy on the user's system.
 The local copy is stored in :file:`/usr/local/share/pcbsd/doc/html` and a desktop shortcut provides easy access to the documentation.

-When translating, make sure to adhere to the following rules.
-This is important as it ensures that the translations are consistent across all translated languages.
+At this time, the PC-BSD® build server has been configured to automatically build the HTML version of the PC-BSD® Users Handbook.
+Over time, additional

-* Do not translate any formatting tags.
+:file:`Makefiles` will be tested and added to provide the documentation in other formats, such as single HTML, PDF, and EPUB.
+Instructions for building your own

-* Do not translate the names of a command (such as :command:`pc-updatemanager`) or application (such as "AppCafe®").
+HTML or PDF version can be found in this `README.md <https://github.com/pcbsd/pcbsd/blob/master/src-qt5/docs/README.md>`_.

-* Do not translate the output of a command unless it appears differently in a localized version of PC-BSD®.
+Once 10.1.2 is released, the PC-BSD® developers will integrate the documentation source files into the Pootle translation system so that the PC-BSD® documentation can be translated using a web browser.
+Once the doc Pootle system is ready for translators to use, an announcement will be made on the PC-BSD® blog and to the translations mailing list and translations forum so that translators can start translating the documentation into their native language.

 .. index:: translations
 .. _Website Translation: